-In the early stages of use it sounds exciting.
-Thinks are dull and boring – get high.
+In the early stages of use, it sounds exciting.
+Things are dull and boring – get high.
 Don’t know what you want to do – get high.
 For everything that is missing the refrain is get high.
 When there is nothing left and your life has passed by unlived you might realize that getting high day after day is the same old boring thing.

 Solution – Learn to become excited about the things you already do and learn to enjoy the benefits of peace and quiet sometimes.

 4. Any other reason to use whether it satisfies you or not.

 Most addicts or alcoholics have a reason the tell themselves is why they drink.
 They had a lousy childhood, that’s why they use.
 They lost a partner and that means they will forever be alone.
 The drug promises comfort and companionship.

 Drugs and alcohol pretend to be your friend.
 They promise a cure for loneliness, anger, and pain.
 In the end, they take everything you have and leave you to defeated to care anymore.

 Alcohol looks like a cure for anger; it takes your mind off the thing that made you angry for a moment.
 But it also lowers your inhibitions.
 People who treat anger with alcohol are more likely to get violent, not less.
 People who treat depression are at an increased risk to attempt suicide or other self-harming behaviors.
 Treating negative emotions makes the emotion more of a problem not less.

 While many people with a drug or alcohol problem would like to find a hidden reason why they drink and drug – the truth is that even when they think they have discovered the reason they still have the addiction.
 The reason for addiction is simple, addicts and alcoholics put chemicals in their bodies to change the way they feel and act.
 Once there the drug turns on the user and takes control of their life.

 Solution?
 Build a life with meaning and purpose that is built on real experiences not the fraud of addiction.